Frequently Asked Questions

-Memory care is a program for the treatment, management and oversight of individuals with memory impairment.
+Assisted living memory support is a program for the treatment, management and oversight of individuals with memory impairment.
 (Alzheimer’s disease is just one example of a type of memory-impairing illness.)
-Memory care programs may be delivered in licensed personal care, assisted living or nursing care settings.
+Assisted living memory support programs may be delivered in licensed personal care, assisted living or nursing care settings.
 Residents usually need help with cueing and behavioral problems, which may or may not be accompanied by assistance with physical ADLs.
-Memory care programs are often registered or certified while the setting within which it is delivered is licensed.
+Assisted living memory support programs are often registered or certified while the setting within which it is delivered is licensed.

 Nursing care is the highest level of healthcare service delivery short of sub-acute and hospital care.
 Like personal care and assisted living, nursing care requires state licensure.
 Nursing care centers are staffed by a medical director, registered nurses, licensed practical nurses (LPNs) and geriatric nursing assistants (GNAs).
 Twenty-four-hour care and oversight are provided.
 Most residents have a chronic condition, ongoing illness or extreme frailty that require a two-person transfer.

 Is nursing care the same as skilled nursing care or rehabilitation?